 Management Company (SKB) provided the additional information on the copper canisters that was required by the Land and Environmental Court to the government.
 The copper canisters serve as one of the protective barriers for the method of final storage of spent nuclear fuel.
 The public consultation on the additional documentation ended in September 2019.
 The government may decide on the matter in 2020.

-Hydro power regulatory framework to improve environmental performance -New legislation to upgrade hydro power plants to modern environmental standards according to the EU Water Framework Directive entered into force on 1 January
+Hydro power regulatory framework to improve environmental performance - New legislation to upgrade hydro power plants to modern environmental standards according to the FU Water Framework according to the EU Water Framework Directive entered into force on 1 January